htruong/ezpi4me/README.md

 It's your choice.
 However, if you leave it unfastened, anything that has root access can write over your UEFI firmware.
 I leave it fastened.

+- **Do I need to disconnect the laptop battery when I flash the firmware?**

+You really should.
+But sometimes I forgot to do it and it didn't hurt the machine.

 - **I saw the black SOIC clips on sale on eBay/Aliexpress for much cheaper.
 Should I buy one?**

-Be mindful of the pitch of the clip.
+Be mindful of the pitch of the clip legs.
 Some are not 0.1 inch and it will be a pain to deal with.
 The Panoma (blue) one works and works well.